hyp3ri0nnn/assignment-tracker/README.md

 # assignment-tracker
-simple assignment tracker in json format
+simple assignment tracker with json database works on cmd.